travelgateX/documentation-site/content/insights-x/datasets/dataset-reference.md

 # Tables

 Data is stored in multiple tables depending on the kind of info that wants to be queried.
-Below are described each table and their fields.
+Descriptions of each table and their correspondent fields are found below:

 ## daily_insights
 This table contains info from searches, quotes and bookings aggregated by day.